Updated: 6 days ago

 Beta carotene is an important antioxidant that helps to improve eyesight (it helps reduce age related macular degeneration), is linked with enhanced cognition and is widely considered the beauty vitamin for its protective effect on skin.
 It's commonly found in bright red, orange and yellow coloured fruits and vegetables but dark green leafy veg are also a notable source.

 Tip: If using rocket or parsley chop it roughly first so its not too fibrous or stringy.

 You can also add in grilled veggies which you can cook up in a snap using the sandwich press.
 I like to have containers of pregrilled veg in the fridge ready to use.

 To assemble, simply put all your fillings along the middle third of the wrap.

 Fold the two sides over the middle and turn over, so the seam is face down.
 We usually cook 2 - 3 at a time depending on how full they are.

-Press the the lid of the sandwich press down and then switch it on - remember no need to preheat!
+Press the the lid of the sandwich press down and then switch it on - please don't preheat - read on to find out why.
 Cook for about a minute or 2 until flattened and browned.

 Slice into 4 pieces each and serve with lemon, yoghurt or dip.

 Just in case you're not sure what I mean by a sandwich press, here's a pic.
 They heat up nice and quick, are super easy to clean and are amazing for cooking so very many more things than bread - just wait till I share my fabulous tofu hack!
 These are particularly great if you're just cooking for one and don't want a million pots to clean.